 According to the BBB, approximately 80% of Americans targeted in crypto and investment scams in the past year suffered financial losses.

-Types of Bitcoin ATM scams
+Types of Bitcoin machine scams

 i) Pig Butchering Scams